 This BLOG is available as a FREE PDF download – Click on the link below to get it straight to your inbox.

 What is the milk ladder?

-Only start the milk ladder when your baby is well.
+Only start if your baby is well

-If symptoms are mild then you can start the ladder.
-If you find your baby is struggling with these symptoms then don’t start until they are well as you won’t be able to tell if symptoms are due to milk protein or other illnesses.
+If symptoms are mild, and not due to milk protein, then you can start the ladder.
+If you find your baby is struggling with these symptoms then it is a good idea to wait until they are well as you won’t be able to tell if symptoms are due to food allergy or other illness.

-You should definitely not start the milk ladder if your baby has;
+Don’t start the ladder if your baby has;

 - A high temperature/fever